ptarmiganlabs/qs-jwt/README.md

 - [jwt.io](https://jwt.io) is a great starting point for anything JWT related.
 - [Blog post](https://blog.logrocket.com/jwt-authentication-best-practices/) explaining how JWTs can be used for authentication
+- qlik.dev has good articles about [using JWTs with QSEoW](https://qlik.dev/tutorials/using-qlik-sense-on-windows-repository-api-qrs-with-qlik-cli) as well as with [Qlik Sense Cloud](https://qlik.dev/tutorials/create-signed-tokens-for-jwt-authorization).

 ## What is qs-jwt